M-H-Chang/portfolio-landing/README.md

 ## Description

 _This webpage shows what Min has done so far in his career.
-With past experiences and about me's you can explore what kind of an individual Min is in order to figure out if you want to give him an opportunity._
+With past experiences and about me's you can explore what kind of an individual Min is in order to figure out if you want to give him an opportunity.
+You can access you page here: https://m-h-chang.github.io/portfolio-landing/ _

 ## Setup/Installation Requirements